 - CHEAP FLIGHTS: Get great deals on flights using my favorite flight fare aggregator.

-- TRAVEL GEAR: A collection of all of my must-have travel gear are all listed here.
-Most important to remember is comfortable shoes and a scarf to use when visiting religious sites.
+- TRAVEL GEAR: A collection of all of my must-have travel gear is listed here.
+The most important to remember are comfortable shoes and a scarf for visiting religious sites.

 Have you visited any of these fairy tale towns in Germany?
 Which is your favorite?
 If not, have you added any to your Germany bucket list?